Fonds 341 Marion Hill fonds

 Scope and content:

-Canadian Army Training Pamphlet No. 1, with information on Infantry Drill, Marching and Physical Training; Weapon Training; Application of Fire; Protection Against Gas; Organization and Tactical Training; Field Engineering; and Military Law and Interior Economy.
+The series consists of photographs relating to Marion’s activities just prior to and during World War II.
+There is also a copy of the Canadian Army Training Pamphlet No. 1, titled “A General Instructional Background for the Young Soldier, 1940”, with information on Infantry Drill, Marching and Physical Training; Weapon Training; Application of Fire; Protection Against Gas; Organization and Tactical Training; Field Engineering; and Military Law and Interior Economy.

-The photographs show Marion’s high school class in Beaverlodge, the Royal Tour in Edmonton, training in Normal School in Edmonton, her first practise teaching assignment at Robin Hood School District near Bon Accord, her Normal School Instructors, traveling home from Edmonton via Athabaska with four other girls from Beaverlodge and Grande Prairie, and teaching at Elmworth the first two years after she qualified.
+The photographs show Marion’s high school class in Beaverlodge, the Royal Tour in Edmonton, training in Normal School in Edmonton, her first practice teaching assignment at Robin Hood School District near Bon Accord, her Normal School Instructors, traveling home from Edmonton via Athabasca with four other girls from Beaverlodge and Grande Prairie, and teaching at Elmworth the first two years after she qualified.
 There are also photographs of Marion Dixon’s Wedding, the Heller farm, camping at Lake Saskatoon with the CGIT, dance revue costumes made by Marion, and the enlistment of Ed Heller in the Army and Robert Heller in the Air Force in World War II.

-Physical description: 2 cm of textual records
+Physical description: 1 cm textual records

-272 photographs
+275 photographs

 File / item list